 A: These pods are Lomi’s proprietary additive tablets, which they claim include a blend of probiotics that help break waste down.

 Q: Do you need Lomi pods?

 A: In my experience, you don’t -need- them.
-However, they do seem to produce a slightly better output.
+However, they do seem to produce better output.
 I would recommend using one on a Grow cycle with prior output built up from 2-3 Eco cycles and some new waste to finish off that bin.

 Q: How much do Lomi pods cost?

 A: The Lomi pods are available on Lomi’s website.
 A 90-cycle supply costs $34.95 for a one-time purchase, but a subscribe-and-save method is available that will save 10% off of the normal cost.
 They are also available as part of a pod + filter bundle for $84.95, and a subscribe-and-save option is available for that as well.

 Q: What are Lomi-approved products?

 A: There are a limited number of paper or bioplastic products that are considered Lomi-approved as of this review’s publish date.
 These have been tested in the Lomi and have broken down optimally.
 To find a current list, please visit Lomi’s page listing these products.